 I build the infrastructure that makes AI agents reliable, accountable, and cheap to run.
 My work sits at the intersection of cryptography, distributed systems, and large language models.

 I'm the creator of the Q Protocol, an open coordination standard for multi-agent AI systems.
-It's running in production today, managing 155 specialized agents on Google Cloud.
+It's running in production today on Google Cloud.

 Three architectural guarantees make the system trustworthy at enterprise scale: